emilyliu36/my-first-repo/README.md

-# Sean Kross
+# Emily Liu

 ### Geography

-I live in the city of Baltimore, in the state of Maryland, in the United States of America.
+I live in Bethesda, Maryland, in the United States of America.

 ### Reading

 Three of my favorite books are:

-- *Mindstorms* by Seymour Papert
+- *Forecasting Principles and Practice* by Rob Hyndman & George Athanasopoulos
 - *Welcome to the Monkey House* by Kurt Vonnegut
 - *Persepolis* by Marjane Satrapi